Coast to Coast Packhorse

-The Coast to Coast Walk is a famous hike designed by Alfred Wainwright that steers across the UK’s landscape from St Bees to Robin Hood’s Bay.
+The Coast to Coast walk is a famous British hike designed by Alfred Wainwright that steers across the UK’s landscape from St Bees to Robin Hood’s Bay.
 The C2C rambling route passes through three national parks: the Lake District National Park, the Yorkshire Dales National Park, and the North York Moors National Park.
-The great fell-walker, Wainwright, who devised the walk, chose a route which showcases the British landscape at its best.
+The great fell-walker, Alfred Wainwright, who devised the journey, chose a route which showcases the British landscape at its best.

 The Wainwright Society, founded in 2002 to keep alive the things which AW promoted through the guidebooks, took on responsibility for the Coast to Coast Walk.
 At the Society’s Annual General Meeting in 2012, chairman Eric Robson announced that the journey would be way-marked for the first time in 40 years.

 How long is the Coast to Coast Walk?

 The length of the Coast to Coast walk is 190-192 miles long, depending on the route you take.
 Therefore, there are some variations possible on some of the sections from Wainwright’s guide.
 As a result, to travel the whole route, it is suggested to be across in 12-14 days.

 The itinerary for the long distance ramble can be quite challenging.
 Consequently many people ask us how difficult is the C2C walk?
 By the time you take your first steps in St Bees, you should ideally be at a good level of fitness and stamina.
 The natural environment can be especially demanding at times.

 Below we have detailed a general guide to the Coast to Coast route itinerary.
 The journey can be traversed with several itineraries, allowing for rest days, breaking the hike up into longer sections.
 For more exact itineraries, please see each individual holiday page.